 No longer is there a trade-off between the reliability and range of a licensed narrow-band telemetry radio, and the convenience of a license-free ISM radio.
-The RV-M3-M transceiver is a VHF narrow-band data radio operating on the license-free MURS channels.
-With a fantastic sensitivity of –120dBm and 2 watts of RF power out, the RV-M3-M is a great choice for SCADA, wireless security, and telemetry systems — And it sells for half the price of most UHF narrow-band radios.
+The RV-M6-VM OEM modular transceiver is a VHF narrow-band data radio operating on the license-free MURS channels.
+With a fantastic sensitivity of –120dBm and 2 watts of RF power out, the RV-M6-M is a great choice for SCADA, wireless security, and telemetry systems — And it sells for half the price of most UHF narrow-band radios.
 The RV-M6 is available in the Tech Series Enclosures.

 High-speed over the air data rates.
 19200bps in 25kHz channel, 9600bps in 12.5kHz.

-Remote status monitoring including DC voltage, packet error statistics, modem “up time”, and receiver signal strength.
+Remote status monitoring including DC voltage, packet error statistics, modem “up time”, general purpose IO, and receiver signal strength.

 Lowest current draw in industry.
-Most FireLine wireless modems draw less than 110mA when fully operational, and some are less than 100mA.
+Raveon wireless modems draw less than 110mA when fully operational, and some are less than 70mA.

 Small size.
 Extruded aluminum enclosure is small, and very rugged.